jundi69/pccl/docs/md/5_ImplementationNotes.md

 ### Single-Threaded, Deterministic State
-Since the master is conceptually a big “authoritative state machine,” it does not attempt to parallelize.
-Each inbound request from a client (join, sync, etc.) triggers an update in that shared `client_info[]` table or in one of the vote sets (like `votes_accept_new_peers`).
-The result is then broadcast back to clients as needed.
-Because everything is done in a single thread, we avoid race conditions in the core run state.
+Since the master is conceptually a big “authoritative state machine”.
+Each inbound request from a client (join, sync, etc.) triggers a state update or transition.
+Particular state transitions trigger confirmation packets to be sent to clients to proceed.

 ### Master Crash = End of Run
 If the master node process crashes or is forcibly killed, the peer side eventually sees “lost connection” errors.
 There is no built-in “master re-election” or replication.
 The recommended approach is to: